microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-03.md

 ## Tips

 -  Think of the multiple ways to simulate a region failure
--  Did you create the NSG's from Challenge 0?
+-  Did you create the NSG from Challenge 0?
 -  Use [GeoPeeker](https://geopeeker.com/home/default) to verify traffic routing